-Ms. Zheng Shuliang(鄭淑良), aged 78, was appointed as the vice chairman and an executive Director of our Company on January 16, 2011.
+Ms. Zheng Shuliang(鄭淑良), aged 78, was appointed as the vice chairman and an executive Director of our Company on January 16, 2011 and a member of the sustainability committee of the Board since March 14, 2025.
 She joined our Group in July 2009.
 She successively held the positions of the section chief, director of metering division of raw materials purchase department and deputy director of raw materials supply department of Weiqiao Chuangye Group (including its predecessor) from November 1996 to June 1999, director of metering department of Weiqiao Chuangye Group from June 1999 to June 2001.
 She is currently a director and the vice chairman of Shandong Hongqiao (since January 2010), a director of Weiqiao Aluminum & Power (since November 2011) and the chairman of Binzhou Shiping Charity Foundation (since September 2020).
 She is the mother of Mr. Zhang Bo and the mother-in-law of Mr. Yang Congsen.

-Ms. Zhang Ruilian (張瑞蓮), aged 47, was appointed as an executive Director on December 11, 2017.
-She graduated from Shandong Economic Management School of Light Industry (山東省輕工業經濟管理 學校) and obtained the diploma in accounting in July 1996.
+Ms. Zhang Ruilian (張瑞蓮), aged 47, was appointed as an executive Director on December 11, 2017 and a member of the sustainability committee of the Board since March 14, 2025.
+She graduated from Shandong Economic Management School of Light Industry (山東省輕工業經濟管理學校) and obtained the diploma in accounting in July 1996.
 She also obtained the bachelor's degree in accounting from Beijing Foreign Studies University in July 2019.
-She joined our Group in June 2006 and has over 23 years of experience in accounting.
+She joined our Group in June 2006 and has over 24 years of experience in accounting.
 She is responsible for the supervision of our Group's finance and accounting affairs.
 She served as the manager of audit department of Weiqiao Chuangye Group from December 2005 to June 2006.
 She has been the head of financial department of Weiqiao Aluminum & Power since June 2006, a director of Weiqiao Aluminum & Power since December 2014, the manager of financial department of Shandong Hongqiao since February 2010, a director of Shandong Hongqiao since December 2014, and a director of Hongqiao (HK) Trading since April 2012.
 She is currently the vice president (since January 2011) and the chief financial officer of our Company (since September 2014) and the director of Weiqiao Chuangye Group (since February 2024).

-Ms. Wong Yuting (王雨婷), aged 40, was appointed as an executive Director on August 20, 2021.
+Ms. Wong Yuting (王雨婷), aged 40, was appointed as an executive Director on August 20, 2021 and a member of the sustainability committee of the Board on March 14, 2025.
 She graduated from the business school of The University of Nottingham (United Kingdom) in December 2008, majoring in risk management and microeconomics.
 She joined our Company in June 2011.
 Ms. Wong was the head of investor relations of our Company from June 2011 to January 2023 and has been the head of corporate finance of our Company from March 2014 to present, and is responsible for our Company's foreign capital markets, institutional investor communications, financing and mergers and acquisitions.